 Reuben Derrick is a saxophonist, clarinettist and composer.
-His ongoing projects in New Zealand include various and eclectic groups, bands and ensembles, sound design and music for theatre, as well as multi-disciplinary collaboration.
-He is a member of the Cantabrian Society of Sonic Artists for which he hosts visiting artists and facilitates creative music events.
+His ongoing projects in New Zealand include various and eclectic groups, solo performances, ensembles, sound design and music for theatre, as well as multi-disciplinary collaboration.
+He is a member of the Cantabrian Society of Sonic Artists for which he hosts visiting artists and facilitates adventurous music events.

 Recent performances